This aromatic and hearty pork stew, perfect for cold winter nights, is so easy to make.

 - Olive oil: I love cooking with this delicious oil.
 Another tasty option is to use ghee.

-- Pork tenderloin: I use a sharp chef's knife to cut it into 1-inch cubes.
+- Pork tenderloin: You'll need two of them, each weighing around 1 ¼ pounds.
+Use a sharp chef's knife to cut them into 1-inch cubes.

 - Minced fresh garlic: I use a full tablespoon, which may seem like a lot.
 But it adds great flavor to the stew.